Table Of Contents

 How To Calculate Your Customer Retention Cost

-You need to add up all the sales and marketing costs of both new and existing products and services to your current customers for a set time.
-Depending on how much visibility you want, you can add up all the investments every month, quarter, or year.
+You need to add up all sales and marketing costs for both new and existing products and services for your current customers over a set period.
+Depending on how much visibility you want, you can add up all investments monthly, quarterly, or annually.

 But, is there a Customer Retention Cost formula?